Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 The blue thread's purpose is revealed in this portion of Scripture and makes the blue sapphire heavenly commandments connect once again.

 . . . you shall have the tassel, that you may look upon it and remember all the commandments of the Lord and do them . . .

 — Numbers 15:39

-The blue thread was to remind them, presently and daily, of the commands God had given them on the stones of sapphire, which also called back to mind their "heavenly" source.
+The blue thread reminded them, presently and daily, of the commands God had given them on the stones of sapphire, which also called back to mind their "heavenly" source.

-The author also gives a rich example taken from the book of Revelation, chapter 17, about the results of leaving the commands of God out of our Christian life, referencing the woman on a beast.
-He speaks about the woman of harlotry as a symbol of the church and the beast as symbolic of a nation.
-He then makes a note of the color in which she is arrayed.
+The author also gives a rich example from Revelation17 about the results of leaving the commands of God out of our Christian life.
+John describes the woman on a beast as a woman of harlotry.
+He then makes a note of the colors in which she is arrayed.

 The woman was arrayed in purple and scarlet and adorned with gold.